Birational Kleinian groups: Varieties of non-negative Kodaira dimension

 For a pluricanonical form $\alpha\in \mathrm{H}^0(Y,mK_Y)$ and a birational transformation $f\in\Bir(Y)$, we can pull back $\alpha$ by $f$ outside the indeterminacy locus of $f$ and then extend it in a unique way by Hartogs' Principle.
 In this way we obtain a linear representation

 If we pull back the measure associated with a pluricanonical form, then we get the measure associated with the pulled-back pluricanonical form.
 Lemma \ref{noinvariantmeasure} is a consequence of the following statement: \begin{lemma} Let $Y$ be a smooth projective variety of non-negative Kodaira dimension.
-Let $\Gamma$ be a subgroup of $\Bir(Y)$.
-Then there is a singular volume form $\Xi$ such that for any $\gamma\in\Gamma$ we have $\gamma^*\Xi=\Xi$. \end{lemma}
+There is a non identically zero singular volume form $\Xi$ such that for any $\gamma\in\Bir(Y)$ we have $\gamma^*\Xi=\Xi$. \end{lemma}